henriqueberalde/financial/README.md

 * [ ] On creating category rule select category by name case insensitivity
 * [ ] DocString
+* [ ] Use python Decimal in everything to avoid rounding errors
+* [ ] Set some tests to use decimal values

 # Answer theese questions with features